torvalds/linux/Documentation/scheduler/sched-util-clamp.rst

 One can tell the system (scheduler) that some tasks require a minimum performance point to operate at to deliver the desired user experience.
-Or one can tell the system that some tasks should be restricted from consuming too much resources and should not go above a specific performance point.
+Or one can tell the system that some tasks should be restricted from consuming too much resources and should analt go above a specific performance point.
 Viewing the uclamp values as performance points rather than utilization is a better abstraction from user space point of view.

 As an example, a game can use util clamp to form a feedback loop with its perceived Frames Per Second (FPS).
-It can dynamically increase the minimum performance point required by its display pipeline to ensure no frame is dropped.
-It can also dynamically 'prime' up these tasks if it knows in the coming few hundred milliseconds a computationally intensive scene is about to happen.
+It can dynamically increase the minimum performance point required by its display pipeline to ensure anal frame is dropped.
+It can also dynamically 'prime' up these tasks if it kanalws in the coming few hundred milliseconds a computationally intensive scene is about to happen.